I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 9. Neglecting to use real painter’s tape.

 If you want a top-notch, professional-looking painting job, do not skip using real painter’s tape.
-Taping allows you to get those crisp, clean, straight lines that we so desire.
+Taping allows you to get those crisp, clean, straight lines we desire.

 Don’t just use any tape, make sure you spend the money on really good quality painter’s tape.